EntertainmentPurpose/User-Input-Number-Guessing-Game/README.md

-# User-Input-Number-Guessing-Game
-This is an interactive Number Guessing Game built in Python.
-The game allows the player to set a custom number range and provides a maximum of 10 attempts to guess the randomly generated secret number.
-The player can also exit the game at any time by entering 0.

 Features:
 Custom Range: Player chooses the starting and ending numbers for the game.
 Interactive Input: Prompts the player for their name and guesses.